Egton Bridge Walks

 Further Information and Other Local Ideas

 The Esk Valley Walk passes through the village.
 This long distance trail is a great way of exploring the surrounding area.
-You could also pick up the popular Grosmont to Goathland Rail Trail.
+You could also pick up the popular Grosmont to Goathland Rail Trail and visit the Mallyan Spout Waterfall and the Beck Hole Waterfall in Goathland.

 Just to the west is the neighbouring village of Glaisdale where you can see the noteworthy Beggar's Bridge.
 The splendid old packhorse bridge dates back to 1619 and is Grade II listed.